wso2/samples-is/conditional-auth-sample/src/main/resources/sample2/README.md

 5. This sample requires sample authenticators for multi-factor authentication step configurations.
 In order to get the sample authenticators follow the section: [Getting Sample Authenticators](#getting-sample-authenticators)

-6. Start WSO2 Identity Server and Apache Tomcat Server.This sample requires sample authenticators for multi-factor authentication step configurations.
+6. Start WSO2 Identity Server and Apache Tomcat Server.

 ### Getting Sample Authenticators